What type to apply for ?

 This type of visa is also required for simply transiting through France.
 Transit for a foreign national through a French airport without leaving the "international zone" is a special case, because the foreign national does not enter French territory and is not subject to entry visa requirements, except in certain cases.
 Certain foreign nationals are subject to visa requirements for airport transit in France : information on airport transit.

-The long-stay visa is not a Schengen visa ; it is a national visa that entitles you, whatever the reason for your stay, to live in France for more than three months.
+The long-stay visa is not a Schengen visa ; it is a national visa that entitles you, whatever the reason for your stay, to live in France for more than 90 days.